nimbbl-tech/nimbbl_flutter_sample_app/README.md

 ## Overview

 This is a comprehensive Flutter sample application that demonstrates how to integrate the **Nimbbl Flutter WebView SDK** for payment processing.

-The app showcases:
+**🎯 For Merchants:** The integration is actually very simple - just 3 steps!
+See the [Simple Integration](#-simple-merchant-integration-3-steps) section below.

+**📱 Full Demo App:** This sample app includes many demo features for testing and showcasing capabilities:

 - ✅ **Multi-Platform Support**: Android, iOS, and **Web** platforms
 - ✅ **Complete Payment Flow**: Order creation, checkout, and payment processing
-- ✅ **UI Customization**: Header customization, payment mode selection, checkout experience options
+- ✅ **UI Customization**: Header customization, payment mode selection, checkout experience options (for demo/testing)
 - ✅ **Responsive Design**: Optimized UI for both mobile and web platforms
 - ✅ **Real-World Examples**: Production-ready code patterns and best practices